cschreib/jsonexpr/README.md

 ### Implicit conversions

-Implicit type conversions are not allowed: types must match exactly the constraints listed above, otherwise an error is raised.
+By default, implicit type conversions are not allowed: types must match exactly the constraints listed above, otherwise an error is raised.

+However, a standard mechanism exists to extended the library and define implicit conversion to booleans.
+This is enabled for operators `and`, `or`, `not`, and `if`/`else`: if these operators are used with a non-boolean value, a conversion will be attempted by calling the custom function `implicit bool`.
+If no such function exists for the provided type, an error is raised.
+By default `implicit bool` is not defined, so an error is raised unconditionally.

+See below for instructions on defining custom functions.

 ### Default functions